-Additionally, students may collaborate on one issue related to systemic law reform, to improve the procedures and laws that shape our immigrant clients’ lives.
-The IRC focuses particularly on issues of concern locally, in Baltimore and Maryland.
+Additionally, students may collaborate on one issue related to systemic law reform to improve the procedures and laws that shape our immigrant clients’ lives.
+The IRC focuses particularly on issues of concern in Baltimore and Maryland.
 The policy work may include such projects as monitoring immigration enforcement issues, preparing reports on immigrant rights issues, or doing legislative work before and during Maryland’s annual legislative session.

 Clients in the Immigrant Rights Clinic come from all over the world, including Africa, Asia, Europe, and Central and Latin America.
-The clinic's caseload touches on many areas of immigration practice, including asylum law, protection for victims of human trafficking, protection for battered immigrants, protection for victims of certain types of crimes, cancellation of removal, and family reunification.
-Students serve as the clients’ primary representatives, and under the supervision of faculty, they undertake the work necessary for their clients, from interviewing the clients, to investigating facts, researching the relevant law, drafting briefs and affidavits, filing applications for relief and supporting documentation, and, where required, representing clients in immigration interviews and in court.
-Students also attend a weekly three-hour seminar focusing on the multiple lawyering skills required to be an effective advocate, from interviewing and counseling to working with interpreters to writing persuasively for many different audiences to trials skills in the context of immigration court.
+The clinic's caseload touches on many areas of immigration practice, including asylum law, protection for victims of human trafficking, protection for battered immigrants, protection for victims of certain types of crimes, cancellation of removal and family reunification.
+Students serve as the clients’ primary representatives, and under the supervision of faculty they undertake the work necessary for their clients, from interviewing the clients to investigating facts, researching the relevant law, drafting briefs and affidavits, filing applications for relief and supporting documentation, and, where required, representing clients in immigration interviews and in court.
+Students also attend a weekly three-hour seminar focusing on the multiple lawyering skills required to be an effective advocate, from interviewing and counseling to working with interpreters to writing persuasively for many different audiences to trial skills in the context of immigration court.

 Recent clients include the following: